nadirkerem/capital-real-estate-js/README.md

 CAPITAL is a platform offering a clean and user-friendly interface for exploring and discovering the latest real estate listings.

-This website has not yet completed.
+This project has not yet completed.